Ayu-AW/PingPongGame_Project/README.md

 ## The overall Design of the accessory
 ![](OverallDesign.png)

-# Picture of the actula Score Board Accessory
+# Picture of the actual Score Board Accessory
 ![](Ard_Cir_LED1.jpg)

 ![](Ard_Cir_LED2.jpg)